September 21, 2022

 Riverwalking

-I had to pick up my pace as I continued to pound the miles now.
+I had to pick up my pace as I continued to pound the miles.
 It was so hot, and I wanted nothing more than to sit down with a cold beer.
-But the albergue I’d booked required guests to check-in by 6 pm or forfeit their reservation.
-If I was going finish this incredibly long 40-kilometer day in time I couldn’t dilly dally.
+But the albergue I’d booked required guests to check in by 6 pm or forfeit their reservation.
+If I were going to finish this incredibly long 40-kilometer day on time, I couldn’t dilly-dally.

 One of the more interesting neighborhoods I walked through

-I did my best to limit my breaks to a handful of benches, but I could feel my feet starting to swell.
-The blister on the ball of my right foot was becoming more and more of a nuisance, but I needed to just keep going.
+I did my best to limit my breaks to a handful of benches, but I could feel my feet starting to swell as the afternoon wore on.
+The blister on the ball of my right foot was becoming increasingly bothersome, but I needed to keep going.

-Eventually, the outskirts of Bilbao’s northern end turned into nothing but commercial buildings and large warehouses.
-I ran out of sidewalk and promenade a few times, but then a nice bike and pedestrian path emerged.
+Eventually, the outskirts of Bilbao turned into nothing but commercial buildings and large warehouses.
+I ran out of sidewalk and promenade a few times, but then a nice bike and pedestrian path always emerged.

-Too bad there was nothing else of visual interest to capture my attention through these miles.
-It was mind numbingly dull.
-I eventually gave in to the boredom, and just accepted it before putting my ear buds in so I could listen to an audiobook.
+Too bad there was nothing else of visual interest to capture my attention over these miles.
+It was mind-numbingly dull.
+I eventually gave in to the boredom and just accepted it before putting in my earbuds so I could listen to an audiobook.

 Flat, fast (but dull) miles